m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 If the documents you have accessed so far have no conflict with the document you are currently requesting, access may be granted.
 Otherwise, access will be denied.

-Let’s assume we have the following documents in our system.
+Let's assume we have the following documents in our system.

 ![](https://assets.omscs.io/FF68C6DD-8AB9-4A4C-B4A5-EFCB0EB09B02.png)